Mubadala Petroleum chief exec outlines plan for its 10,000 barrels-per-day Nong Yao oil field in Thailand

 Earlier, Mubadala, a subsidiary of Abu Dhabi state-owned fund Mubadala Development Co, had said production at the Nong Yao field would start by the middle of 2015, without specifying which month.

 Mubadala is currently producing almost 30,000 bpd of oil from the Manora and Jasmine fields in Thailand, the CEO said at the conference.
-Output from Manora peaked at 15,000 bpd between late 2014 and early 2015, he added.For all the latest energy and oil news from the UAE and Gulf countries, follow us on Twitter and Linkedin, like us on Facebook and subscribe to our YouTube page, which is updated daily.
+Output from Manora peaked at 15,000 bpd between late 2014 and early 2015, he added.oil news from the UAE and Gulf countries, follow us on Twitter and Linkedin, like us on Facebook and subscribe to our YouTube page, which is updated daily.